Opening hours: Customer Service: Mo-Sa 9:00 - 18:00

 Type of wind foil

-The free ride windsurfer fits a ‘freeride’ wind foil.
-A shorter mast up to 75 cm made of aluminum.
-Where the wings are made of epoxy, G10 or carbon.
-The front wing has a large surface, which makes it easy to foil quickly.
-The back wing also has a relatively large surface area, which benefits stability.
-These wind foils are easy going and relatively easy to foil on the road.
-Don’t expect top speeds, but easy and good handling.
-Right now, these are the relatively cheap foils in the market.
-In some cases, a special board must be purchased from these wind foils.
-Unfortunately, this makes the whole thing more expensive again.
+A freeride windfoil is a good fit for the freeride windsurfer.
+This is a slightly shorter mast, up to a maximum of 75 cm, made of aluminum.
+The wings are made of epoxy, G10, or carbon.
+The front wing has a large surface area, making it easy to foil quickly.
+The back wing also has a relatively large surface area, which improves stability.
+These windfoils are easy-going and relatively easy to get started with.
+Don’t expect top speeds, but they do offer easy and good handling.
+Currently, these are the relatively inexpensive foils on the market.
+In some cases, a special board must be purchased for these foils.
+Unfortunately, this makes the whole thing more expensive.

-These wind foils can be sailed very well with sails smaller than 7.5 m2 with a regular windsurfboard between 80 and 90 cm wide.
-Check the webshop for the overview of the various wind foils.
+These windfoils can be sailed very well with sails smaller than 7.5 m² and a standard windsurf board between 80 and 90 cm wide.
+See the webshop for an overview of the different windfoils.

 Race & slalom oriented windsurfer